aldryn/aldryn-reversion/docs/user/index.rst

 Using Aldryn Reversion
 ######################

-After you set up and configured your models (they are registered for revisions support) you can start using ``aldryn-reversion`` end-user features.
+After you set up and configured your models so that they are registered for revision support you can start using the ``aldryn-reversion`` end-user features.

 ************************
 Restoring object version
 ************************

-Most likely you already know that django keeps track of object changes also known as history, it is available on object admin edit form on the top of the page.
+Django keeps track of changes to objects and makes them available, as history, for the object's admin edit form.
 With ``aldryn-reversion`` that history has more features.
-As soon as object is created - 'Initial version' is created and treated as restore point.
+As soon as object is created, an 'Initial version' is created and treated as restore point.

-Each record in history has a date which is now a link to restore revision form.
+For each record in an object's history you'll now find a link to the 'restore revision' form.
-When you need to restore any object version you just need to click on desired date, check what will be changed  and either restore that revision or go back to object history.
+To restore a previous object version, click the desired date, check what will be changed, and if you are satisfied with the proposed changes, confirm to restore the revision.

 .. note::
-    Be aware that in current implementation revision is restored as is.
+    Note that the revision will be restored 'as is' - all objects related to the object you are restoring will also be restored to the same revision.
     That means that any related object that is also stored in this revision would be restored at the point at which that object was stored.
     This is applicable to whole relation tree (if follow was configured).

-As soo as you restore object version the object would be at the version at which it was kept and you will be redirected to object edit form so that you can change object if you need to.
+Once the the object is restored its content will be set to revision you've chosen and you will be redirect to the object's edit form.

-You might also want to change related object (if applicable) since they also will be affected.
+You might also want to modify some of the related objects, since they too will be affected by restoring to a previous revision.

 .. note::
-   If :ref:`follow` was not configured properly and related object was not stored in selected revision - you might end up with getting an ``IntegrityError``.
-In this case you first need to restore related object that was deleted.
+   If :ref:`follow` was not configured properly and as a result the related objects were not stored as part of the selected revision, you could end up with getting an ``IntegrityError``.
+In such a case you will first need to restore the related object.

-*************************
+**************************
-Recovering deleted object
+Recovering deleted objects
-*************************
+**************************

-Second most powerful feature of ``aldryn-reversion`` is to recover deleted objects.
+The second most powerful feature of ``aldryn-reversion`` is the ability to recover deleted objects.
-You may find it on model's change list page after clicking on the ``Recover deleted`` button on top of that page.
+You can find this function on a model's change list page - a ``Recover deleted`` is available near the top of the page.

-If there are deleted objects (which do not exist in database but there is an object version stored with reversions) they will be listed on recover page.
+If there are any deleted objects which do not exist in the database but for which there is a version stored by reversions, they will be listed on the recovery page.

-To recover deleted object simply choose an object, check the recover page instructions and if there is no conflicts on related fields (FKs) click on recover button with a label of ``Yes, I'm sure``.
+To recover a deleted object, simply choose an object, check the instructions and if there are no conflicts for the related fields (FKs) click on the button with the label ``Yes, I'm sure``.

-However if there are any conflicts that might be resolved by user (object model was registered with ``aldryn-reversions`` decorator AND a with admin mixin for model admin registration) you will see a list of links to recover related objects first.
+If there are any conflicts that can be resolved by the user (the model was registered with the ``aldryn-reversions`` decorator and with admin mixin) the user will be presented with a list of links for recovering the related objects first.

 .. note::
     In current implementation only required FKs are considered as a conflicts,